-We will be interviewing Katie Reid PhD, Executive Director of Unblind My Mind, about glutamates and autism on Wednesday, June 23rd at 1:00pm Eastern.
-Sign up below to join us!
+We interviewed Katie Reid PhD, Executive Director of Unblind My Mind, about glutamates and autism.
+You can watch the replay below.

 Glutamate is an amino acid that is also a neurotransmitter.
 It regulates norepinephrine, serotonin, dopamine and acetylcholine, which are other neurotransmitters that are also responsible for mood and behavior.
 It becomes more damaging when it is “free”, as is the case in processed foods.

 In excess amounts, glutamate can be destructive to brain cells, as it is an excitotoxin, a term that was brought to fame by Russell Blaylock’s book, Excitotoxins: The Taste That Kills.

 High free glutamates can be a confounding factor in conditions such as:

 - PANDAS and PANS

 - Bipolar disorders

 Dr. Reid talked about why symptoms of these disorders may disappear when eating a low-glutamate diet.
 She guided us through what foods glutamates are hiding in and what symptoms they can produce.
 She also talke about the effects of excess calcium and EMFs with respect to glutamate.

 About Katie Reid PhD

 Dr. Katherine Reid is a biochemist and the founder of Unblind My Mind (UMM), a nonprofit 501(c)3 organization dedicated to improving health one bite at a time.